 Short Version?
 If you want a meaningful coaching structure you will have to work at it.
 You'll need to have clear expectations.
 You'll need to recruit the right people.
 And you'll need to inspect what your coaches are doing.
 A coaching structure won't succeed without all three of these elements.
 We'll talk about how to recruit coaches in Part Three.

-Need additional help?
-Take advantage of my downloadable four session mini-course, How To Build An Effective Coaching Structure.
-It comes complete with 4 audio sessions, job descriptions, and other handouts.
+Take advantage of Building an Effective Coaching Structure - 2019.
+It comes complete with 4 video sessions, job descriptions, and other handouts.